How to use custom domains

 FAQ

 I am using GCP External HTTP(S) Load Balancer to set up my custom domain.
-However any requests from xyz.mydomain.com to cdn.rudderlabs.com result in a 403.
-What should I do?
+Why are any requests from xyz.mydomain.com to cdn.rudderlabs.com resulting in a 403?

 If you’re setting up a custom domain using the GCP External HTTPS Load Balancer, make sure you add a custom request header in your backend service config: